Last update: September 9, 2021

 Variety Cruises – Restarted on July 24, 2020 (Galileo in the Greek Islands).
 It began 2021 sailings on May 28 in Greece.

-Virgin – Scarlet Lady will begin sailing UK cruises on August 6.
+Virgin – Scarlet Lady began sailing UK cruises on August 6 (see my review here).
 Sailings in Miami have been cancelled until October 1.
 Valiant Lady is scheduled to debut in Portsmouth in March 2022 (see story here)

 Windstar – June 19, 2021 (Star Breeze and Wind Star); July 15 (Wind Spirit); August 8 (Wind Surf); September 4 (Star Legend); November 3 (Star Pride).